MarkoSokser/Inform7-Jigsaw-game/story.md

 			say "[paragraph break]Your vision goes black.
 The blood has stopped flowing because your heart has stopped beating.
 You are dead.";
 			end the story;
+	if Player-wrist-bleeding is true:
+		increase Player-wrist-bleeding-turns by 1;
+		if Player-wrist-bleeding-turns is 1:
+			say "[paragraph break]Blood spurts from your severed wrist.
+You're losing blood fast!
+You need to bandage yourself NOW!";
+		otherwise if Player-wrist-bleeding-turns is 2:
+			play the sound of BodyFall;
+			say "[paragraph break]Too much blood loss.
+Your vision goes black.
+[paragraph break]You collapse to the floor, unconscious.
+[paragraph break]You will never wake up.";
+			end the story;
 	if Chamber-turns-elapsed is 10 and Puzzle-activated is false: activate the puzzle.